prrvchr/sqlite-jdbc/README.md

 - `java.sql.PreparedStatement.execute()` method is a no ops, it clear any generated keys and calls `execute()`.
 You need to use `executeUpdate()` then `getGeneratedKeys()` methods.
 - `java.sql.PreparedStatement.executeQuery()` method is a no ops, it clear any generated keys and calls `executeQuery()`.
 You need to use `executeUpdate()` then `getGeneratedKeys()` methods.

 I would like to point out that this new mode of operation of the driver is not quite the same as that used in the gotson driver.
-This may require changing some SQL queries in your programs.
-But it assures you that its use complies with JDBC standards.
+This may require changing some SQL queries in your programs. **But it assures you that its use complies with JDBC 4.1 standards**.

 Being free software I encourage you:
-- To duplicate its [source code][6].
+- To duplicate its [source code][7].
 - To make changes, corrections, improvements.
-- To open [issue][7] if needed.
+- To open [issue][8] if needed.

 In short, to participate in the development of this extension.
 Because it is together that we can make Free Software smarter.